Painting Without A Plan

 I traveled through a Whiter Shade of Pale and Cristofori’sDream bringing me to a sense of calm that filled the air with good.

-I had no idea what would become of each piece, and it didn’t matter.
+I had no idea what would become of each painting, and it didn’t matter.

 A few ended up in the trash and these two are being sent to a special friend.
 Someone I miss and wish it was possible to offer a surprise visit.
-Simply to give her a hug and share a long conversation over coffee.
+Simply to give her a hug and maybe go out for coffee.

 Detail just didn’t matter, sometimes there is too much detail in this life.
 Maybe if we let the colors flow more often and stand bright in his grace, we would be better off.